MattUebel/MattUebel/README.md

 ### Hi there 👋

-Professionally I work with Splunk, collecting data, and moving data around.
+Professionally I work with telemetry, collecting data, and moving data around.

 Apirationally I seek to continually learn, grow, and participate in a community of knowledge sharing in order to make the world a better place (and ultimately get us off this rock 😅).